 DHCD provides comprehensive housing assistance services to low-income and very-low-income citizens, as well as the elderly, individuals with mental and physical disabilities and AIDS.
-DHCD programs create affordable housing for ownership and rental, provide funds for down payment and closing costs, and preserve the housing that serves these populations.
+Through the use of federal funding, DHCD creates affordable housing for ownership and rental, provide funds for down payment and closing costs, and preserve the housing that serves these populations.